 On Sept 1, Capt.
 FRANK WOODHOUSE went to hospital sick.

 On the evening of Sept 2, Lt.
 ARTHUR CLAUDE VYVYAN-ROBINSON and a party of 14 men were detailed to dig a trench joining the current Firing Line with the Northern Barricade.
-As they made their way in the dark they lost their way, going too far East, and were fired on by the Royal Naval Division.
+As they made their way in the dark they lost their bearings, going too far East, and were fired on by the Royal Naval Division.
 Lt.
-VYVYAN-ROBINSON was wounded, one man was reported missing and three wounded.
+VYVYAN-ROBINSON was wounded, one man was reported missing and three were wounded.
 A court of enquiry was held and the details passed to the Division.

 The next day, on Sept 3 at around 2pm, the Turks exploded a mine right under a sap known as FOUR HOLE POST in the Firing Line where the 1/9th were located.
 The explosion destroyed the Sap and 12 yards of the Firing Line, killing 2 men and wounding 3 others.
 Four additional men were extracted suffering from shock.

 On Sept 10 Lt.
 Col. ROBERT WORGAN FALCON, temporary commanding officer of the 1/9th reported sick.
 He was replaced the next day by Major RODERICK LIVINGSTONE LEES of the 1/6 Lancs Fusiliers who had distinguished himself in August at the Battle of Krithia Vineyard.